mrmlnc/eslint-config-mrmlnc/README.md

 ## Introduction

 This is the ESLint configuration file used in [@mrmlnc](https://github.com/mrmlnc) projects.
-Based on [eslint-config-xo](https://github.com/xojs/eslint-config-xo).

 Uses additional rules from: